-If your work space is like most, it could use a shot of liveliness.
-So bring in some orange accents, rug and fabrics to do the job.
+If your workspace is like most, it could use a shot of liveliness.
+So bring in some orange accents, rugs, and fabrics to do the job.
 Here, a mix of floral and graphic patterns work well together, thanks to their matching orange-and-white color palette.
 To prevent the room from becoming too distracting, neutralize it with soothing gray walls that allow the bold colors to shine without overpowering.

 Sleep With Citrus